JeremyGelb/geocmeans/README.md

 -   *Explained.inertia*: the percentage of total inertia explained by the solution

+#### Classification consistency

+To assess the stability of the obtained clusters, a function for bootstrap validation is proposed: `boot_group_validation`.
+The results can be used to verify if the obtained clusters are stable and how much their centres vary.

 #### Interpretation

 Several functions are also available to facilitate the interpretation of